jc324x/macOS-wifi-redirect/README.md

 2. **Check Current Network**

-The script first checks to see if the client device is connected to the target network.
-If the client is already connected, the script verifies that unwanted networks are removed from the network service order and then quits.
+The script checks to see if the client is already connected to the target network.
+If so, the script verifies that connections to unwanted networks are removed and then exits.

 ```bash
 # --- if $current == $ssid, clean up and exit --- #